Background pattern

 The recommended initial dose is 1 tablet of 10 mg once a day.

-If blood pressure is not adequately controlled, your doctor may increase the dose up to 20 mg or 40 mg once a day or prescribe additional treatment.
+If blood pressure is not adequately controlled, your doctor may increase the dose to 20 mg or 40 mg once a day or prescribe additional treatment.

 Children and adolescents from 6 to less than 18 years of age

 The recommended initial dose is 10 mg once a day.
-If the patient's blood pressure is not adequately controlled, your doctor may increase the dose up to 20 mg or 40 mg once a day.
+If the patient's blood pressure is not adequately controlled, your doctor may increase the dose to 20 mg or 40 mg once a day.

-If you take more Olmesartán Sandoz than you should
+If you take more Olmesartan Sandoz than you should

-If you forget to take Olmesartán Sandoz
+If you forget to take Olmesartan Sandoz

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions about the use of this medication, ask your doctor or pharmacist.

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.If they occur, they are often mild and do not require interrupting treatment.
+Like all medications, this medication can cause side effects, although not everyone gets them.
+If they do occur, they are usually mild and do not require stopping treatment.

-During treatment with olmesartan medoxomil, swelling of the face, mouth, and/or larynx may occur along with itching and rash.If this occurs, discontinue Olmesartan Sandoz and contact your doctor immediately.
+During treatment with olmesartan medoxomil, swelling of the face, mouth, and/or larynx, along with itching and rash, may occur.
+If this happens, stop taking Olmesartan Sandoz and contact your doctor immediately.

-Rarely (but slightly more frequently in elderly patients), olmesartan medoxomil may cause blood pressure to drop too low in susceptible individuals or due to an allergic reaction.
-This can cause intense dizziness or fainting.If this occurs, discontinue Olmesartan Sandoz, contact your doctor immediately, and lie down.
+Rarely (but with a slightly higher frequency in elderly patients), olmesartan medoxomil may cause blood pressure to drop too low in susceptible individuals or due to an allergic reaction.
+This can cause severe dizziness or fainting.
+If this happens, stop taking Olmesartan Sandoz, contact your doctor immediately, and lie down.

 The other side effects known with olmesartan medoxomil are:

-Frequent side effects (may affect between 1 and 10 in 100 people):
+Common side effects (may affect between 1 and 10 in 100 people):

 • dizziness,